Trodelvy® (sacituzumab govitecan-hziy)

 • Decreased appetite

-• Decreased levels of magnesium, potassium, and sodium in the blood
+• Decreased magnesium and potassium levels in the blood

-Low levels of white blood cells, also known as neutropenia, are common and can sometimes be severe and lead to infections that can be life-threatening or cause death as early as the first cycle of treatment.
+Low white blood cell counts, also known as neutropenia, can be severe and lead to infections that can be life-threatening or cause death as early as the first cycle of treatment

 A blue and black symbol of a person with a stomach